A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Data

 \section{Data}

-The data utilized for our models were gathered from five cities conducting pilot tests with autonomous shuttles, all of which are part of the SHOW (SHared automation Operating models for Worldwide adoption) project \cite{SHOWweb}.
-The SHOW Project is a large-scale EU initiative aiming to demonstrate the viability and effectiveness of shared, connected, cooperative, and electrified fleets of Autonomous Vehicles (AVs) in real-world urban demonstrations across 20 cities in Europe.
-Altogether, the project will deploy a fleet of more than 79 SAE L4/L5 AVs for both passenger and cargo transport in dedicated lanes as well as mixed traffic.
-In this paper, we test our models on data from five of these pilot sites (Table \ref{tab:show}), where tests have been ongoing for several months.
+The data were gathered from six cities conducting pilot tests with automated shuttles, all of which are part of the SHOW (SHared automation Operating models for Worldwide adoption) project \cite{SHOWweb}.
+The SHOW Project is a large-scale EU initiative aiming to demonstrate the viability and effectiveness of shared, connected, cooperative, and electrified automated vehicles (AVs) in real-world urban demonstrations across 20 cities in Europe.
+Altogether, the project deploys a fleet of more than 80 SAE L4/L5 AVs for both passenger and cargo transport in dedicated lanes as well as mixed traffic.
+In this paper, we test our models on data from six of these pilot sites (Tables \ref{tab:show1}), where tests have been ongoing for several months.
 Currently, all vehicles are automated at level 4.
-The pilot sites in Table \ref{tab:show} represent not only different stages of deployment but also some have a particular focus, such as teleoperation or the challenge of interfacing with different road users.
+The pilot sites in Table \ref{tab:show1} represent not only different stages of deployment but also some have a particular focus, such as teleoperation or the challenge of interfacing with different road users.
+The variability in sample sizes, induced by the different pilot lengths and data collections, allows us to analyze the impact of sample size and operating conditions on the predictive performance of the different models.
+In particular, limited sample sizes are something that real-world pilot projects introducing new services inevitably face in practice, and the datasets used in this study align our research with real-world conditions.